HOW IT ALL BEGAN

-Both our Engineers are die-hard skiers with a history of skiing the Utah backcountry and utilizing all sorts of touring setups since 2008.
+Both our Engineers and owners are die-hard skiers with a history of skiing the Utah backcountry and utilizing all sorts of touring setups since 2008.
 In a weather-driven sport, it's absolutely crucial that one is able to switch between their setups to have an appropriate ski for the conditions.
 Through this time in Utah they questioned the huge void of a reliable, cost effective alpine adapter.

 Daymaker Touring started in a garage in Salt Lake City Utah.
 Conceived after one too many days wrecked by inadequate equipment that failed to perform, we set out to build and develop a new alpine touring solution that would deliver where other products fall short, It had to be durable.
 It had to be lightweight.
 It had to be transferable.
 It had to be easy to use.
 It had to make your day.